parkji30/Data-Visualizer/README.md

 # Treemap Visualizer
-Visually showing byte size of files by creating a tree filled with nodes representing each file within a folder.
+A Python program that uses trees and recursion to visually show the byte size of each file in a folder hierarchy.

 Dependencies